MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/configure-always-encrypted-enclaves.md

 ## Create a New Table with Enclave-enabled Columns

 You can create a new table with encrypted columns using the [CREATE TABLE (Transact-SQL)](https://docs.microsoft.com/sql/t-sql/statements/create-table-transact-sql) statement.
-Always Encrypted with secure enclaves does notchange the syntax of this statement.
+Always Encrypted with secure enclaves does not change the syntax of this statement.

 1. Using SSMS, connect to your database and open a query window.